 Figure 2.
-Monthly incidence of Campylobacter spp. in Norwegian broiler flocks from May throughout October 2009 - 2022.
+Monthly incidence of Campylobacter spp. in Norwegian broiler flocks from May throughout October 2009 - 2023.
 The red line represents flocks positive for Campylobacter spp. when sampled at farm before slaughter.

-Up to and including February 2005, samples before slaughter were taken approximately eight days before slaughter, and approximately 50% of the positive flocks were detected only by sampling and testing at slaughter.
+The results for 2002 - 2007, when all flocks were sampled twice, are presented in Table 1 along with the results of 2008 when the sampling was performed all year but only close to slaughter.
+Up to and including February 2005, samples prior to slaughter were taken approximately eight days before slaughter.
+At that time, approximately 50% of the positive flocks were detected only by the sampling and testing at slaughter.
 From 1st of March 2005 and onwards, all flocks were sampled maximum four days before slaughter, and in 2005, 31.8% of the positive flocks were detected at slaughter only.
 In 2006 this was further reduced to 25.3%, and in 2007 the corresponding figure was 24.5%.
 This confirms the importance of sampling close to the slaughter date for the detection of Campylobacter positive flocks.

-The results for 2002 - 2007, when all flocks were sampled twice, are presented in Table 1 along with the results of 2008 when the sampling was performed all year but only before slaughter.
-From 2008, the sampling at slaughter was terminated, and more recent data to calculate the number of flocks which were going on the market positive for Campylobacter without being frozen or heat treated are therefore lacking.
-Assuming that 2008 - 2015 equals 2007 with respect to the proportion of positive flocks being identified before slaughter (approx. 75%), the seasonal distribution (approx. 80% of positive flocks are slaughtered during the six summer months) and that the number of samples equals the number of flocks, calculations was made for the years 2008 - 2015 (Table 1 and 2).
+From 2008, the sampling at slaughter was terminated, and more recent data to calculate the number of Campylobacter positive flocks going on the market without being frozen or heat treated are therefore lacking.
+Calculations was made assuming that 2008 - 2015 equals 2007 with respect to the proportion of positive flocks being identified before slaughter (approx. 75%), the seasonal distribution (approx. 80% of positive flocks are slaughtered during the six summer months) and that the number of samples equals the number of flocks (Table 1 and 2).